Experiences & Amenities

 Well-behaved dogs are welcome on all nature trails, hiking trails, along the park drive and within camping areas.
 Dogs must be kept on a 6-foot leash at all times and cannot be left unattended.
 They are not permitted in buildings including the fort, boardwalks or on the beach.

 - See our Pet Policy

-The visitor center offers a variety of snacks and refreshments including ice cream, cookies, candy, granola, soda, water and chips.
-Visitors can purchase a variety of supplies and souvenirs including firewood, ice, bait, clothing such as shirts and hats, educational supplies including Civil War items, books and more.
+The visitor center offers a variety of snacks and refreshments, including ice cream, cookies, candy, granola, soda, water and chips.
+Visitors can purchase a variety of supplies and souvenirs, including firewood, ice, bait, clothing such as shirts and hats, and educational supplies including Civil War items, books and more.

 - The visitor center is open daily from 9 a.m. to 4:30 p.m. and is located at the northern end of the park 3 miles from the park entrance and a half-mile from the River Campground.